mallocator/Elasticsearch-Exporter/README.md

 This is a brand new implementation with lots of bugs and way too little time to test everything for one lonely developer, so please consider this __beta__ at best and provide feedback, bug reports and maybe even patches.

 This version will not be release to npm until it's been a little more tested out in the wild.
-Once it will be availabel consider double checking your package declarations as this version is not backwards compatible to the 1.x branch.
+Once it will be available consider double checking your package declarations as this version is not backwards compatible to the 1.x branch.

 ## Usage

 The exporter uses a number of drivers to import and export data and uses a plugin based system that lets developers extend the existing drivers with their own.
 The script has an extensive description of all options for each driver which are shown when the script is run without any parameters.
-Per default only the options for the elasticsearch driver are shown.
+Per default only the options for the ElasticSearch driver are shown.
 To see what options a particular driver offers either choose the driver as source or target driver on the command line:
 ```
 node exporter.js -s file -t mongodb
 ```
-The options show will be specific to the respectvie source or target driver.
+The options shown will be specific to the respective source or target driver.
 All source options are prefixed with 's' and all target options are prefixed with 't'.
 Here are some examples on how to use the script.
 The script is trying to be smart enough to guess all missing options, so that e.g. if you don't specify a target type, but a target index, the type will be copied over without any changes.
 If you find that any combination of configuration doesn't make sense, please file a bug on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).